kubescape/kubescape/docs/cel-engine.md

 exist in a file scan.

-**`namespaceObject` is conditional.** It binds to a real Namespace only when the scan happened to collect Namespace objects, and namespace collection is driven by the framework's own policy matches rather than by what the CEL policies need.
-The same control can therefore see a real Namespace under one framework and null under another.
-A policy that null-guards its access reaches a verdict that may not be the one admission would reach.
-One that selects into `namespaceObject` unguarded gets an evaluation error, and under `failurePolicy: Fail` that is reported as a failure, so an uncollected Namespace can produce a finding a cluster would not.
-This is the one gap here that is not a safe skip.
-It stays latent only because nothing in the bundle reads `namespaceObject`, and `TestBundleDoesNotReadNamespaceObject` enforces that rather than assuming it: a pin bump that introduces a read fails the build instead of quietly changing scan results.
-Closing it properly takes two parts, because they cover different scans.
-A cluster scan can guarantee Namespace collection when a loaded policy needs one.
-A file scan cannot, since the manifest may simply not be there, so an uncollected Namespace has to be classified as an offline-only failure that skips rather than reports.
+**`namespaceObject` is conditional.** It binds to a real Namespace only when the scan collected that object.
+Collection is driven by the framework's policy matches, not every CEL dependency.
+When a policy reads `namespaceObject` but the Namespace is missing for a namespaced resource, Kubescape marks that resource skipped with an unknown verdict.
+It does not treat the missing offline input as an admission denial under `failurePolicy: Fail`.
+Cluster-scoped resources still receive the apiserver's normal null binding.
+A future collector improvement could gather Namespaces whenever a loaded policy needs them, reducing these skips in live cluster scans.

 **Only CREATE is modelled.** A policy whose resource rules exclude CREATE is never matched offline.